trbauer/cls/README.md

 #
 ## The `diff` Command
 The `diff` command allows us to compare buffers to a specific value or another buffer.
-If a difference is encountered, the `diff` command exits with an error (though this can be overriden via the `-Xno-exit-on-diff-fail` flag).
+If a difference is encountered, the `diff` command exits with an error (though this can be overridden via the `-Xno-exit-on-diff-fail` flag).

 Integer types use binary comparison.
 Floating-point also handle NaN comparison and also permit an absolute difference threshold.
 Consider the following example (`demo2.cl`).
 ```OpenCL